-Understanding engine knock, also known as “detonation” or “pre-ignition”, requires an understanding of octane.
+Understanding engine knock, also known as “detonation” or “pre-ignition,” requires an understanding of octane.
 Octane is a standard measure of gasoline performance.
-The three most common octane ratings include…
+The three most common octane ratings are…

 • Anti-Knock Index (AKI)